-Materialized Views in OLAP Environments
+Materialized Views in Analytic Processing Environments

-This section discusses certain OLAP concepts and how relational databases can handle OLAP queries.
-Next, it recommends an approach for using materialized views to meet OLAP performance needs.
-Finally, it discusses using materialized views with set operators, a common scenario for OLAP environments.
+This section discusses the concepts used by analytic SQL and how relational databases can handle these types of queries.
+It also illustrates the best approach for creating materialized views using a common scenario.

-OLAP Cubes
+Cubes

-While data warehouse environments typically view data in the form of a star schema, OLAP environments view data in the form of a hierarchical cube.
+While data warehouse environments typically view data in the form of a star schema, for analytical SQL queries, data is held in the form of a hierarchical cube.
 A hierarchical cube includes the data aggregated along the rollup hierarchy of each of its dimensions and these aggregations are combined across dimensions.
 It includes the typical set of aggregations needed for business intelligence queries.